- Insurance costs increased in 2024.

-- The best place to do the charging of your motorcycle battery is an open garage or a well-ventilated place.
+- Charge the battery is an open garage or a well-ventilated place.
 This is important since there are chances of harmful and inflammable fumes during the charging process.

-- Clean the battery and its terminals with a cloth and wipe off the dirt.
+- Clean the battery and its terminals with a cloth and wipe off any dirt.

-- Read the specification on the charger and ensure it is suitable for charging your motorcycle battery.
+- Read the specification on the charger and ensure it is suitable for charging a motorcycle battery.